 Source: CISA

 Unfortunately, many organizations fall into the habit of not prioritizing patching.
 Why?
-Simply because patching can be quite inconvenient and time consuming.
+Simply because patching can be quite inconvenient and time-consuming.
 However, there is nothing more inconvenient than having your systems and networks compromised by a threat actor who took advantage of your negligence.

 If you couldn’t answer these questions fluidly, then you have a problem.
-Assets are like moving targets and managing them needs to be developed into a seamless process.
+Assets are like moving targets and managing their needs to be developed into a seamless process.
 Full visibility and control over all assets shouldn’t be optional.

 Going through the initial process of accounting for every authorized/unauthorized device, application, software license, IoT, ICS, etc. can be tedious, but it’s worth it.
 There are cyber insurance companies who can make the process easier and can help you build a platform that allows you to discover your users, applications, and devices continuously and automatically, as well as the relationships between them.
-If your tools and processes work together to automatically discover and inventory the full range of your authorized IT assets, then you’ll be able to better understand and secure your asset inventory in real-time.
+If your tools and processes work together to automatically discover and inventory the full range of your authorized IT assets, then you’ll be able to better understand and secure your asset inventory in real time.

 A strong and robust security model begins with asset inventory management.
 Once you take this proactive approach, it will be easy to track and analyze your assets across attack vectors to identify those that are most likely compromised.
 Having all of your assets in the inventory means that they are readily available via real-time dashboards and are easy to search.
 Also, they can include automatic and continuous compliance supervisors that uncover rogue assets and unauthorized use.